SurajitDas1991/TrafficSignalClassification/README.md

 - There are around 58 classes and each class has around 120 images. the labels.csv file has the respective description of the traffic sign class.

 ### PROJECT GOAL
 - Create a basic image classifier with Efficient Net architecture to classifiy traffic signals.
-No hyperparameter tuning has been done as basic model ( EfficentNetB0 ) gave around 97% validation accuracy
+No hyperparameter tuning has been done as basic model ( EfficentNetB0 ) gave around 97% validation accuracy .
+Need to be done in future releases
 - Build a Streamlit UI to provide an visual look and feel
-- Deploy to AWS Azure platform
+- Deploy to Heroku platform